r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 Users of github actions are advised to read the section about pkg-config, with a description of caveats seen on github action runners.

+At the time of this writing, github action runners did not support 64-bit ARM Windows machines.
+Once they become available, they should be usable for checking packages in a similar way.

 ## Other package building/checking options

 As with previous versions of R and Rtools, the